What is Test Case: Examples With Best Practices

 Different styles of testing cases are used in software testing, which helps to meet the requirements and objectives of the testing process.
 Here are the three most important styles:

-• Positive Test Cases: Checks for valid input to validate the expected functioning of the software application.
-Its main purpose is to ensure the software application is bug-free and meets SRS under positive test scenarios.
+• Positive test cases: Check for valid input to validate the expected functioning of the software application.
+Their main purpose is to ensure the software application is bug-free and meets SRS under positive test scenarios.

 Let us consider a test scenario to create a password field that accepts 10-20 characters and includes only letters.
 Some positive testing cases include the: